MechanicalRabbit/DataKnots.jl/doc/src/knots.md

     │ 12 │
     =#

-Since it's often handy to create a top-level record, there is a special DataKnot constructor that takes `Pair` arguments.
+To place several datasets into a single `DataKnot` we use a special constructor that takes datasets with their names.

-    knot = DataKnot(:main=>'a':'c', :more=>"data")
+    sets = DataKnot(:main=>'a':'c', :more=>"data")
     #=>
     │ main     more │
     ┼───────────────┼
     │ a; b; c  data │
     =#

-A dataset could be focused by navigating.
+A specific dataset could be focused by navigating.

-    knot[It.main]
+    sets[It.main]
     #=>
       │ main │
     ──┼──────┼